Robust-Multi-Task Gradient Boosting: Experiments and Results

 The experimental results of the evaluated models on real-world datasets (listed in Table~\ref{table:dataset}) are summarized in Tables~\ref{tab:accuracy} through~\ref{tab:mae}.
-All reported metrics are computed by first averaging across all instances and tasks within each batch, and then calculating the mean and standard deviation over 100 batch runs.
+All reported metrics are computed by first averaging across all tasks within each batch, and then calculating the mean and standard deviation over 100 batch runs.
 Note that each dataset contains a different number of tasks.

 Specifically, Tables~\ref{tab:accuracy} and~\ref{tab:recall} present the average accuracy and unweighted mean recall on unseen test data for the classification datasets.
-Similarly, Tables~\ref{tab:rmse} and~\ref{tab:mae} report the average \ac{RMSE} and \ac{MAE} on the test sets for the regression tasks.
-The best-performing results in each category are indicated in boldface for clarity.
+Similarly, Tables~\ref{tab:rmse} and~\ref{tab:mae} report the average \ac{RMSE} and \ac{MAE} on the test sets for the regression datasets.
+The best-performing results in each category are indicated in \textbf{boldface} per column.

 The results in Table~\ref{tab:accuracy} clearly show that the proposed \ac{R-MTGB} model consistently achieves the highest testing accuracy on all datasets, either matching or exceeding the performance of the competing methods.
 Notably, \ac{R-MTGB} outperforms the other models on four out of five datasets and ties with \ac{MTGB} on the \textit{Landmine} dataset.